jendrikseipp/vulture/README.md

 After you have found and deleted dead code, run Vulture again, because it may discover more dead code.

-**Handling false positives**
+## Handling false positives

+When Vulture incorrectly reports chunks of code as unused, you have several options for suppressing the false positives.

+**Whitelists**

-You can add used code that is reported as unused to a Python module and add it to the list of scanned paths.
+The recommended option is to add used code that is reported as unused to a Python module and add it to the list of scanned paths.
 To obtain such a whitelist automatically, pass `--make-whitelist` to Vulture:

     $ vulture mydir --make-whitelist > whitelist.py
     $ vulture mydir whitelist.py